 Is LCO or LOC Method Best for Low Porosity Hair?

 With low porosity hair it's harder to penetrate the hair shaft since the cuticles lay flat and tight.
 It is recommended to use the LCO method.

 With low porosity hair, our goal is moisture, always.
 For that reason, we recommend using a water-based moisturizer or Revitalizing Mist for the liquid followed by a thick cream.

 We think it is best to warm up your cream a bit so that it can help the cuticle layer lift up and allow more moisture to enter into the hair shaft.

 Remember, low porosity hair does not take well to excess moisture.
 Therefore, you may find your hair feeling heavy after doing one of these methods.
 If that’s the case, try using a lighter oil like jojoba so that the hair will feel lighter.
 We recommend using the Shedavi Hair + Scalp Elixir for lightweight moisture and length retention.

 So, there you have it, ladies.
 You just got a crash course in the LOC method vs the LCO method.
 Whether you find that the LOC method or the LCO method is best for your hair, we hope you gain a new level of moisture and bounce to your curls.

-As always, we recommend using Shedavi products for your LOC or LCO day.
-The Shedavi hair and scalp growth elixir contains over 20 essential oils and is perfect for adding and trapping in moisture to your hair.
+As always, we recommend using Shedavi products whether you LOC or LCO.
+The Shedavi Hair + Scalp Growth Elixir contains over 20 natural oils and is perfect for adding and trapping moisture into your hair.

 We hope you find the perfect method to enhance those curls and keep your hair moisturized for longer.